jimlin829/UAB---Web-Develop-Project/README.md

 A functional e-commerce website built using **HTML**, **CSS**, **JavaScript** for the front-end, and **PHP** and **PostgreSQL** for the back-end, .
 For an University Project, the website is called "Gamer Planet", is designed to provide gamers with gaming gear such as monitors, PCs, laptops, keyboards, and more.
 The website features a user-friendly interface, product listings, shopping cart functionality, and a responsive design optimized for all devices.

+*Note: The website was designed using internal resources from the university server.
+These resources have since been automatically removed by the university, so the website is no longer accessible.*

 Photos:
 ![Homepage](./homepage_imgs/1000019775.jpg)